squarejellyfish/python-minesweeper-solver/README.md

 **`-m`
 `--mode`**
 Game mode, B for Beginner, I for Intermediate, E for Expert.
-Default is Expert mdoe.
+Default is Expert mode.

 **`-t`
 `--times`**